senseplus/senseplus.github.io/how/How To Use Sense+.md

 ## Enquires and Feedback

-If any part of how to use is still confused, or you have any words for us, please feel free to contact our develop directly!
+If any part of how to use is still confused, or you have any words for us, please feel free to contact our developer directly!
 > Derek Mingyu MA
 > +1 (240) 467-1647
 > derek.ma@connect.polyu.hk